groovy-tutorial/groovy-tutorial/book/parts/03_Operators/26_RelationalOperators.md

 assert 2 <=> 1 == 1
 ```

-# The `compareTo` method
+# Overloading the relational operators
-Essentially, the `compareTo` method is used by Groovy to assess the result of relational operations:
+The `compareTo` method is used by Groovy to assess the result of relational operations:

 ```groovy
 assert 1.compareTo(2) == -1